China leader-in-waiting Xi woos and warns U.S

 "China has become the United States' fastest growing export market," Xi said.
 "The trade surplus as a proportion of GDP has been falling from over seven percent to two percent, at a level internationally recognized as reasonable."

-U.S. Treasury Secretary Geithner acknowledged on Wednesday that Beijing is gradually letting its currency rise, but not fast enough to please the United States.
+In a bid to ease trade gap concerns, Chinese commercial delegations have been travelling across America signing orders while Xi visits.
+In Iowa, a delegation signed deals to buy 8.62 million tonnes of soybeans from the United States.

-Xi repeated Beijing call for the United States to eliminate restrictions of exports of high-technology civilian goods, which he said would help bring trade into balance.
+Xi repeated Beijing's call for the United States to eliminate restrictions of exports of high-technology civilian goods, which he said would help bring trade into balance.

 Beijing has given the Obama administration a framework for promoting two-way trade and investment, he said.